gryte/plexserver/README.md

 ## What does it do?

 1. Installs wget if missing
-- Downloads plex rpm to /tmp
+- Downloads plex rpm
+- Installs plex rpm
+- Starts plex service

 *more details to come*